Anu-techy/NYC-High-Volumne-FHV-Trips-Analysis-March-2025/README.md

 ## 🚖 NYC Taxi Trip Data Analysis (20M+ Trips, March 2025)

-This project is an **end-to-end analysis** of NYC Taxi Trip data (20M+ records, March 2025) using **Python, SQL, Power BI, and Machine Learning**.
+This project is an end-to-end analysis of NYC Taxi Trip data (20M+ records, March 2025) using Python, SQL, Power BI, and Machine Learning.

-The goal was to uncover **trip patterns, passenger behavior, fare distribution, and demand forecasting** to enable smarter decision-making for transportation planning.
+The goal was to uncover trip patterns, passenger behavior, fare distribution, and demand forecasting to enable smarter decision-making for transportation planning.

 ## 🔧 Tech Stack
 - **Programming & Libraries:** Python (Pandas, Matplotlib, Seaborn, Scikit-learn)